ALPANNA-GH/ToDo-List/README.md

 ### Usage

-You can use it as a tasks organizer or as a template for your own project.
+You can use it as a task organizer or as a template for your own project.

 ### Run tests